-Using national strategies as a framework, our aim is to offer stimulating and enjoyable English lessons which develop each individual child’s potential and ability to speak articulately, read confidently and produce accurate and engaging written work.
+Our aim is to offer stimulating and enjoyable English lessons which develop each individual child’s potential and ability to speak articulately, read confidently and write accurately and engagingly.

-Children’s interest in reading, supported by our well-stocked school library and qualified librarian, is fostered within the classroom through exposure to a wide range of lively texts and amplified by regular theatre trips, author visits and the exciting events of our biennial Book Week.
+Our children’s interest in reading is fostered within the classroom through exposure to a wide range of lively texts and amplified by regular theatre trips, author visits (for example, Cressida Cowell, author of How to train your dragon) and the exciting events of our biennial Book Week.